Trae tha Truth: 2010s

-Shooting

 On June 20, 2012, at about 3am, Trae tha Truth was shot in the shoulder following a performance at an afterhours club located at 9850 Westpark Drive in Houston.
 His friend, Carlos Durell "Dinky D" Dorsey, died at the scene along with 30-year-old Erica Rochelle Dotson and the intended target, Coy "Poppa C" Thompson (not related to Trae).
 A man named Willie Wilkins was also wounded.
 There were around 20 gunshots fired.
 In a December 2012 interview with MTV, Trae said that he had been left lying and bleeding at the hospital for hours after being brought in.
 He went on to say that he "didn't get no bandage, I ain't get no stitches, they didn't take the bullet out, none of that."

 On July 4, 2012, it was reported that a suspect, 24-year-old Feanyichi Ezekwesi Uvukansi, had been arrested and charged with capital murder for the shooting.
 He was later convicted of capital murder and sentenced to life without parole.

 On November 25, 2013, Trae released a mixtape titled I Am King as a tribute to Dominic "Money Clip D" Brown.

 On January 18, 2017, Trae uploaded a video to Instagram showing himself pushing the bullet out of his shoulder.